why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/microos_getting_started.md

   # exit
 $ sudo reboot
 ```
 If you have added repositories to `zypper` by yourself, it is possible that they will not refresh automatically with a `dup` command.
-You wll have to give them a flag for autorefresh:
+You will have to give them a flag for autorefresh:
 ```
 $ sudo transactional-update shell
   # zypper lr -p